 Their knowledge of the sea, passed down from generations to generation, enables them to live off the sea.
 They simple tools such as nets and spears to get food, and are excellent Freedivers.
 It is fairly normal for a Moken child to hold their breath for 4 minutes.

-What are the Burma Myanmar Dive Sites like?
-Do I have to worry about blast fishing with dynamite at Burma Myanmar Dive Sites?
+What are the Dive Sites like?
+Do I have to worry about blast fishing with dynamite?

 The Burma Myanmar Dive Sites here are tremendous but there are some signs of environmental damage.
 The main threat has mostly need from trawling and blast fishing with dynamite.
-This is now “officially” banned by the Myanmar authorities and we have seen a notable improvement in recent years.
+This is now “officially” banned by the Myanmar authorities.
+Thankfully we have seen a notable improvement in recent years.
 However, on a Burma Liveaboard there is a chance that you will hear the odd blast.
-However even at the Burma Myanmar Dive Sites that are occasionally bombed; Soft corals, Anemones and Sea Fans usually survive undamaged.
+However, even though the Burma Myanmar Dive Sites that are occasionally bombed.
+Soft corals, Anemones and Sea Fans usually survive undamaged.

 Please note: Dynamite fishing, once a major concern, is no longer a major issue at Burma Myanmar Dive Sites

 The corals and underwater terrain is often quite rugged, but you are normally rewarded with some big fish.
 These are usually various Sharks and Sting Rays.
 There are also some of Big Pelagic Fish such as Manta Rays and Whale Sharks.
-Macro lovers can also expect to see a huge variety of Nudibranchs, Frog Fish, Harlequin Shrimps, Ornate ghost Pipe Fish and Sea Horses to name a few.
+Macro lovers can also expect to see a huge variety of Nudibranchs, Frog Fish and Harlequin Shrimps.
+In addition to Ornate ghost Pipe Fish and Sea Horses to name a few.

 Most Liveaboards leave from Phuket / Tab Lamu.
 Additionally, as the distances involved are large, the top dive sites are sometimes more than 100km apart.
 The Liveaboard Trip may also dive the Similan / Surin Islands as part of the trip.
 So you could actually get the best dive sites of Burma, The Similans and Surin.
 However, whilst the marine life is similar to that of Thai waters, there are many differences and the number of dive boats is very small compared to Thailand.
 Consequently a typical Burma Liveaboard trip would usually be between 4-10 days.